lotabout/write-a-C-interpreter/tutorial/en/8-Expressions.md

 }
 ```

 ### Bitwise NOT

-We don't have corresponding instruction in our virtual machine either.
-Thus we
+We don't have the corresponding instruction in our virtual machine either.
-use `XOR` to implement, e.g. `~a = a ^ 0xFFFF`.
+Thus we use `XOR` to implement it, e.g. `~a = a ^ 0xFFFF`.

 ```c
 else if (token == '~') {